-Our financial results were also positive in 2021.
-We've done a lot of work to ensure our credit union remains financially stable.
+Our financial results were also positive in 2022.
+We have done a lot of work to ensure our credit union remains financially stable.
 We continue to hold healthy levels of capital and liquidity.
-Thanks to our strong deposit growth, our assets rose to \$327.8 million.
-Profitability was down slightly but we earned \$1.92 million in income.
+Thanks to our strong deposit growth, our assets rose to \$338.8 million.
+Profitability was up significantly, we earned \$5.74 million in income. \$3.76 million was by way of a special dividend for the sale of Concentra Bank held on our behalf by SaskCentral.
+With strong earnings from operations, our Board of Directors have elected to pay out patronage of \$376,346 for 2022 to be paid in 2023.
+To ensure long term stability Crossroads Credit Union will use excess earnings to increase our capital.
+This allows us to grow and continue to invest in our credit unions future.

 At Crossroads, we put our money where our members are.
 We share our profits with members and invest in our communities.
-We gave back more than \$50,000 through sponsorships, donations, and Community Investment Fund allocations.
+We gave back more than \$60,000 through sponsorships, donations, and Community Investment Fund allocations.